 Sites that get featured in the Rich Snippets and Knowledge Graphs are now the first place where visitors tend to click.
 Getting featured in this part of SERP will help attract clicks and, ultimately, more visitors to your page.
 Use Google’s Structured Data Testing Tool to see if your pages are properly using Schema.org markup formatting.

 Website breadcrumbs allow both Google and your customers to understand specific parent-child relationships when it comes to products and product categories.
 Think of it like a roadmap that makes it easier for search engines to crawl and index your site.
 This tried-and-true tactic can help to improve your user experience and rankings with minimal effort.

 8. Optimize Your Content

-From an SEO perspective, think about the terms your are trying to rank for.
-Although we never encourage keyword stuffing, spend some time researching keywords that make sense for your products and include them in places that make sense.
+From an SEO perspective, think about the terms you are trying to rank for.
+We never encourage keyword stuffing, so spend some time researching keywords that make sense for your products and include them in places that make sense.

 10. Monitor Your SEO Visibility